1. Rivers

 Mediterranean

-The Mediterranean Sea, which occupies an area of approximately 970,000 sq mi (2,510,000 sq km), stretches from the Atlantic Ocean on the west to Asia on the east and separates Europe from Africa.
+The Mediterranean Sea, which occupies an area of approximately 970,000 sq mi.
+(2,510,000 sq km), stretches from the Atlantic Ocean on the west to Asia on the east and separates Europe from Africa.
 In geography, the Mediterranean Basin refers to the lands around the Mediterranean Sea that share a climate characterized by mild winters and calm, dry and hot summers.
 Notable Mediterranean countries include Spain, France, Monaco, Italy, Malta, Croatia, Greece and Turkey.

 Often referred to as the “cradle of Western civilization,” this region is home to iconic landmarks, historic architecture and artistic masterpieces, including: